 Randy Alcorn spent 25 years researching the topic of Heaven for his book called Heaven.
-His main focus of study was on the scriptural accounts of Heaven, Old and New Testaments, although he studied other writings as well.
+His main focus of study was on the scriptural accounts of Heaven in the Old and New Testaments, although he studied other writings as well.
 The end result was an in-depth, comprehensive exploration of heaven.
 Sticking faithfully and diligently to the Scriptures, his work dispels common myths about Heaven.
 Reading this rather lengthy book is worth the time, and is quite frankly, hard to put down.
 It is a treasure chest of details the eternal home of those who place their faith in Jesus Christ; the place that gives us hope when our lives are crumbling with despair, tragedy, and sorrow.
 After reading Heaven, in your mind, Heaven will no longer be an ethereal, nebulous, uncertain place.
-It will come alive for you and and will certainly recharge your hope of the eternal home of Christ and His saints.
+It will come alive for you and will certainly recharge your hope of the eternal home of Christ and His saints.

 In Christendom today, we do not hear a lot spoken about heaven.
 We sing songs that mention it a little bit, maybe even rejoice that we will go there someday, and when we share the Gospel with an unbeliever, we may tell them that if they accept Christ as their Lord and Savior they will go to heaven.
 Most non-believers don't really know anything about heaven other than angels and God live there.
 So the promise of heaven is not often a great motivator to accept Christ into their lives.
 Many, believers and non-believers alike, as Randy Alcorn suggests, believe that heaven will be a boring, monotonous place where all we will do throughout eternity is recline on a cloud, and strum a harp, or experience one eternal worship service.
 Alcorn points out the lack of biblical study and knowledge regarding the topic of Heaven from Christians and churches of today: